-In May 2018, General Data Protection Regulation (GDPR) came into effect and led to change to how businesses and organisations handled the data they held on their customers or members.
+In May 2018, General Data Protection Regulation (GDPR) into effect and led to change to how businesses and organisations handled the data they held on their customers or members.
 At the heart of this was the need to get consent to communicate with people.
-This now applies to your site, in the form of cookies.
+Fast forward to July 2019, and the ICO publishes its guidance on how this applies to your site, in the form of cookies.

 Cookies are text snippets that remember who you are by saving a small amount of information in your browser.
 They are used in thousands of ways, from Google Analytics to screen reading services, or marketing systems to maps.